More schools may have to close over crumbling concrete, minister admits

 In total, the government said 156 schools were found to contain RAAC, of which 104 require urgent action while 52 have already received repair works.

+“It is a disgrace that, despite Ministers’ promises to the contrary, there are any schools in such poor condition and state of repair and in danger of collapse.”

+The union also said school closures raise questions about “whether the Government could and should have done more to prevent this situation arising in the first place”.

-But Mr Gibb also said more schools may be forced to shut classrooms as the Department for Education (DfE) gathers more evidence about the presence of RAAC.
+Mr Gibb also said more schools may be forced to shut classrooms as the Department for Education (DfE) gathers more evidence about the presence of RAAC.

 "There may be more after that as these questionnaires continue to be surveyed and we continue to do more surveying work," he told GB News.

+Ms Robinson said: "Instead of preparing to welcome our students back to class, we're having to call parents to have very difficult conversations about the fact the school is closed next week.

+"We're hoping that a solution can be found that allows us to open the school, at least partially, but that entirely relies on ensuring the safety of our pupils and staff, and approval by DfE."

-Labour slammed Mr Gibb over claims the government is acting as quickly as possible to solve the crisis.
+And Labour slammed Mr Gibb over claims the government is acting as quickly as possible to solve the crisis.

 Shadow justice secretary Steve Reed said it was “disingenuous in the extreme”.